In this post, we will show you how to install and configure HAProxy on Ubuntu 22.04 step by step.

 Hi,

-Yes, you can use the different port for sure but I would recommend check, is there any other service listening on port 80 apart from HAProxy.
+Yes, you can definitely use a different port.
+However, I recommend checking if any other service is currently listening on port 80 besides HAProxy.